235u/proposals/EzparkTechnology/docs/competence.md

 ### Requirements

 - Comes up with questions regarding missed cases / areas that need to be speced
-- Suggests better alternatives / flows to given requirements based on experience, feedback, tests and measurements
+- Suggests better alternatives / flows to given requirements based on experience, feedback, tests, and measurements
 - Adjusts communication as per the context (peers can understand what is being said)

 ### Configuration management

-- Can set up automated functional, load / performance and UI tests; continuous delivery and deployment
+- Can set up automated functional, load / performance, and UI tests; continuous delivery and deployment
 - Is proficient in using centralized (CVS / SVN / TFS) and distributed version control systems (Git / Mercurial)
-- Knows how to branch and merge, setup repository properties etc.
+- Knows how to branch and merge, setup repository properties, etc.

 ### Defensive coding